ekinderdiyok/customer-segmentation/README.md

 3. Plots entity-relationship diagram (ERD).
 3. Segments customers using Recency-Frequency-Monetary (RFM) and K-Means Clustering models.

 ## Executive Report

 **Objective:** Identify distinct customer segments, develop targeted marketing strategies, A/B test the strategies (not part of this project).

-**Methodology:** Queried customers and orders database for demographics, purchasing data, membership statuses (plus, loyalty programs, newsletter) and segmented the data.

-**Results:** Following customer segments were identified with actionable insights for boosting customer value and retention.

-## Executive Report

-**Objective:** Identify distinct customer segments, develop targeted marketing strategies, A/B test the strategies (not part of this project).